Vegetable: Terminology

 The exact definition of "vegetable" may vary simply because of the many parts of a plant consumed as food worldwide—roots, stems, leaves, flowers, fruits, and seeds.
 The broadest definition is the word's use adjectivally to mean "matter of plant origin".
 More specifically, a vegetable may be defined as "any plant, part of which is used for food", a secondary meaning then being "the edible part of such a plant".
 A more precise definition is "any plant part consumed for food that is not a fruit or seed, but including mature fruits that are eaten as part of a main meal".
 Falling outside these definitions are edible fungi (such as edible mushrooms) and edible seaweed which, although not parts of plants, are often treated as vegetables.

 In the latter-mentioned definition of "vegetable", which is used in everyday language, the words "fruit" and "vegetable" are mutually exclusive.
 "Fruit" has a precise botanical meaning, being a part that developed from the ovary of a flowering plant.
 This is considerably different from the word's culinary meaning.
 While peaches, plums, and oranges are "fruit" in both senses, many items commonly called "vegetables", such as eggplants, bell peppers, and tomatoes, are botanically fruits.
 The question of whether the tomato is a fruit or a vegetable found its way into the United States Supreme Court in 1893.
 The court ruled unanimously in Nix v.
 Hedden that a tomato is correctly identified as, and thus taxed as, a vegetable, for the purposes of the Tariff of 1883 on imported produce.
-The court did acknowledge, however, that, botanically speaking, a tomato is a fruit.
+However, the court acknowledged that, botanically speaking, a tomato is a fruit.